 Our top tips to avoid bedtime battles and morning meltdowns when the clocks change…

 - For about 2 weeks leading up to the clock change start putting your child to bed 10 to 15 minutes earlier every 3 to 4 days.

 - You will need to move the start of their bedtime routine, nap times and just as importantly meal times too.

 - The aim is to advance your child’s body clock so they are able to fall asleep an hour earlier than before.

-- Just as importantly you will need to wake them up 15 minutes earlier in the morning.
+- Just as importantly you will need to wake them up 10 to 15 minutes earlier in the morning.

 - Keep the bedroom darkened to help promote the sleep hormone melatonin and just use a small nightlight to help prepare your child for bed.